-With 29 years of experience serving in various leadership roles for Shell, prior to joining MWCC, David’s focus was on development and production in both domestic and international settings.
+With more than 30 years of experience serving in various leadership roles for Shell, prior to joining MWCC, David’s focus has been on development and production in both domestic and international settings.
 In these roles, David gained extensive experience in running daily business operations and managing emergency situations.
-David brings robust maintenance and logistical expertise to bear, which supports the deployment readiness of MWCC’s Containment System and ensure efficient mobilization upon activation.
-Throughout his career, David has managed a wide variety of well operations including drilling, completion, workover and abandonment – knowledge that is invaluable to a well control response situation.
+David brings robust maintenance and logistical expertise to bear, which supports the deployment readiness of MWCC’s Containment System and ensures efficient mobilization upon activation.
+Throughout his career, David has managed a wide variety of well operations including drilling, completion, workover, and abandonment; knowledge that is invaluable to a well control response situation.

 David earned his Bachelor of Science in Mechanical Engineering from the Virginia Polytechnic Institute and State University and his Master of Business Administration from Tulane University.
 He is a Registered Professional Engineer.